DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 In the context of computer engineering, the ways in which software accepts and responds to user input.
 In other words, a system is considered 'interactive' if it reacts to human input.

 #####Interface
 An interface is a hardware or software connection between two systems, or between a system and a human user.
 For example, the USB interface between a computer and a printer, or the software interface for exchanging data between two software programs.
-The software and hardware interface that allows a human user to communicate with a computer is also known as a user interface.
-See also **Graphical user interface**.
+The software and hardware that allows a human user to communicate with a computer is also known as a user interface.
+See also **API** and **Graphical user interface**.

 #####Internet
-The Internet is the global computer network connecting billions of computers all over the world (through the network protocol TCP/IP).
-The Internet dates back to a group of interconnected computer networks in U.S. universities in the late 1960s and early 1970s.
-Contrary to popular belief, the World Wide Web (with its hypertext pages) is *not* the Internet, but just one service running on top of it.
-(Others include e-mail, BitTorrent and voice-over-IP services like Skype.)
+The internet is the global computer network connecting billions of computers all over the world (through the network protocol TCP/IP).
+The internet dates back to a group of interconnected computer networks in U.S. universities in the late 1960s and early 1970s.
+Contrary to popular belief, the World Wide Web (with its hypertext pages) is *not* the internet, but just one service running on top of it.
+(Others include e-mail, BitTorrent, and voice-over-IP services such as Skype.)

 #####iOS
 Apple's mobile operating system for the iPhone, iPad, iPod Touch and Apple TV.

 ###J

 #####JavaScript
-JavaScript is a small, special-purpose programming language for running small programs directly on web pages, within the web browser.
+JavaScript is a relatively simple, special-purpose programming language for running small programs directly on web pages, within the web browser.
 JavaScript is very popular for common tasks such as checking whether all fields of a web form have been filled in, or for building websites that behave like software applications (such as web mail services).
 Despite its name, JavaScript is unrelated to the more complex programming language Java.

 #####JPEG or JPG (Joint Photographic Experts Group)
 A file format used for digital images.
 The JPEG format is primarily intended for photographs and full-color artworks.
-Unlike the GIF format, the JPEG format has a rich color palette of millions of colors.
-But it also compresses data through reduction of visual details, resulting in a loss of image quality.
-In practice however, by using low compression rates, this loss is barely visible to the human eye.
+Unlike the GIF format, the JPEG format has a rich color palette of millions of colors, but it also compresses data through reduction of visual details, resulting in a (often barely visible) loss of image quality.
 For full-color images, the JPEG format nevertheless yields better results, with smaller file sizes, than the GIF format.

 ###K

 #####KF8
-KF8 is the latest ebook format used by Amazon for its Kindle hardware.
-Like EPUB, it is internally based on HTML5.
+KF8 is the latest ebook format used by Amazon for its Kindle range of e-reader devices.
+Like EPUB3, it is internally based on HTML5.
 See also **AZW** and **MOBI**.

 #####Kindle
 Amazon's Kindle is a range of handheld e-reader devices and companion software applications for reading ebooks, particularly in Amazon's proprietary AZW, KF8 and MOBI ebook formats.

 #####Kobo
-Kobo is a company that produces a range of handheld e-reader devices and software.
+Kobo is a company that produces a range of handheld e-reader devices and companion software.
 It also has its own online store where users can purchase ebooks (mainly in the EPUB format).

 ###L